Shamil Rural District

-Shamil Rural District (دهستان شميل) is in Shamil District of Bandar Abbas County, Hormozgan province, Iran.
+Shamil Rural District (دهستان شميل) is in the Shamil District of Bandar Abbas County, Hormozgan province, Iran.
 Its capital is the village of Shamil.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of Takht District) was 22,280 in 4,949 households.
-There were 24,154 inhabitants in 6,198 households at the following census of 2011.
-The 2016 census measured the population of the rural district as 24,268 in 6,924 households.
+According to the 2006 national census, the rural district's population (as a part of the Takht District) was 22,280 in 4,949 households.

+The 2011 census recorded a population of 24,154 in 6,198 households.

+The 2016 census recorded a population of 24,268 in 6,924 households.
 The most populous of its 56 villages was Hasan Langi-ye Bala, with 1,943 people.

-After the census, the rural district was separated from the district in the formation of Shamil District.
+After the 2016 census, Shamil Rural District was separated from the Takht District during the formation of Shamil District.